 The extent of our built landscape can be used as a proxy for estimated the extent of soil sealing.
 Settlements, transport, energy and communications infrastructure, as well as industry and housing which extend much more widely throughout Scotland are all components of our built landscape.

-This is an indicator of built environment pressures derived from analysis of Ordnance Survey MasterMap (a commercially available map and database of fixed features of a few metres and larger) and Scottish Natural Heritage records on windfarm sites.
+This is an indicator of built environment pressures derived from analysis of Ordnance Survey MasterMap (a commercially available map and database of fixed features of a few meters and larger) and Scottish Natural Heritage records on windfarm sites.
 It includes national coverage (ha) and the distribution of built development pressures on 1km grid squares for the whole of Scotland.

 This indicator is prepared by Scottish Natural Heritage